News & Views

 Update: December 1, 2020

-On November 30, 2020 the federal government released its fall economic statement providing a means to simplify the home office expense deduction.
+On November 30, 2020, the federal government released its fall economic statement, providing a means to simplify the home office expense deduction.
 Recognizing the number of Canadians working from home in 2020 due to the pandemic, CRA will allow employees to claim “modest” expenses of up to $400 in connection with their work from home arrangement this year.
-As part of this simplified procedure, there will be no need for employees to track detailed home offices expenses nor will there be a requirement for employers to issue form T2200.
+As part of this simplified procedure, there'll be no need for employees to track detailed home offices expenses nor will there be a requirement for employers to issue form T2200.

-Although this simplified procedure is good news, as a planning point, it is still possible for employees to claim the home office expense deduction under the existing rules outlined above.
+Although this simplified procedure is good news, as a planning point, it's still possible for employees to claim the home office expense deduction under the existing rules outlined above.
 Therefore, an employee should look at their situation and determine what method may result in greater tax savings.
-However, it should be noted that if an employee decides to proceed under the existing rules, this likely will require form T2200 to be issued by their employer in order to claim the deduction.
+However, it should be noted that if an employee decides to proceed under the existing rules, this likely will require form T2200 to be issued by their employer to claim the deduction.

-There will be further communication in this regard released by CRA in the coming weeks.
+CRA will release further communication regarding this in the coming weeks.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.